ejmastnak/fmf-courses/README.md

 # fmf-courses
-An 60-page English-language summary of the undergraduate physics curriculum at the University of Ljubljana's Faculty of Mathematics and Physics (FMF).
+A 60-page English-language summary of the undergraduate physics curriculum at the University of Ljubljana's Faculty of Mathematics and Physics (FMF).

 To compile, change into the `src` directory and run `latexmk fmf-courses.tex`.